etc5523-2020/r-package-assessment-ycui0008/README.md

 <!-- badges: end -->

-The goal of covid19ViewerShiny is to …
+The goal of `covid19ViewerShiny` is to monitor global covid-19 cases and deaths, and it can compare the covid-19 cases in different countries.
+The package contains map information — thus, it would take some time when you run it at beginning or you change date input in `Map` tab of the app.

 ## Installation

-You can install the released version of covid19ViewerShiny from [GitHub](https://github.com/etc5523-2020/r-package-assessment-ycui0008)
+You can install the released version of `covid19ViewerShiny` from [GitHub](https://github.com/etc5523-2020/r-package-assessment-ycui0008)
 with: